 Then work backwards adding the other halves of leek, zucchini, eggplant on top and adding the top of the butternut squash last.

 Use 2 pieces of twine to hold the butternut squash together.

-Bake uncovered for approx. 90 minutes.
-When a large skewer easily goes through the centre of the vegducken it should be ready.
-Let it sit for 10-15 minutes before slicing.
+Bake uncovered for approximately 90 minutes.
+When a large skewer easily goes through the centre of the vegducken, it should be ready.
+Let it sit for 10 to 15 minutes before slicing.

 *I used a product called Magic Vegan Bacon Grease, but it is not available everywhere.